ECG-Rocketry/ECG-Rocketry.github.io/_pages/about-us.md

 <style>
     section {
         position: relative;
-        margin-top: 3.5%; /* Negative margin to overlap the top of the background image by 10 pixels */
+        margin-top: 0%; /* Negative margin to overlap the top of the background image by 10 pixels */
-        background-color: rgba(255, 255, 215, 1); /* Add a background color or transparency */
+        background-color: rgba(255, 255, 255, 1); /* Add a background color or transparency */
         margin-left: -5%;
         margin-right: -5%;
+        border-radius: 0px;
+        padding: 20px; /* Add padding as needed */
     }

     h2 {